Resources

 Video 3: Consequences

-Introduces the principle and teaches the proper use of natural and logical consequences, time-out, and the withdrawal of privilege to manage childrens’ misbehavior.
+This video introduces the principle and teaches the proper use of natural and logical consequences, time-out, and the withdrawal of privilege to manage childrens’ misbehavior.

 Video 4: Honor

-Stipulates that we honor our children when we give them love and positive attention.
+This video stipulates that we honor our children when we give them love and positive attention.
 It teaches how to manage children’s behavior by giving and withdrawing attention, and how to use positive communication.

 Video 5: Respect

-Introduces the idea that we give our children respect when we allow them to make choices and take responsibilities.
+This video introduces the idea that we give our children respect when we allow them to make choices and take responsibilities.
 Parents ought to respect their children and teach them to respect their family and their culture.

 Video 6: Collaboration

-Summarizes the AKOR principles and offers parents effective strategies to collaborate with their partners, their children’s school, family and community members, and the authorities.
+This video summarizes the AKOR principles and offers parents effective strategies to collaborate with their partners, their children’s school, family and community members, and the authorities.